roryward2003/ThreadSafeDataStructures/README.md

     // Where t = number of threads, n = number of barrier re-uses

     This will output the execution time for both atomic Barrier structures, each tested using t threads.
-Each barrier arrival is immediately followed by a random sleep of 0-5ms to simulate an operation.

 ## BlockingBarrier implementation

-    // TODO
+    This BlockingBarrier is a sense reversing n-thread reusable barrier.
+The arrive() method is synchronised and wait() & notifyAll() are used to ensure there is no busy waiting.
+The constantly inverting phase allows threads to differentiate between subsequent barrier reuses and thus prevents starvation and data races.

 ## LockFreeBarrier implementation